 - Several departments are using the same contacts

-In such instances, the debate on Constant Contact vs Mailchimp should consider an in-depth examination of sync rules, field coverage, and the way each platform deals with contact management in the future.
+In such instances, the debate between Constant Contact and Mailchimp should include an in-depth examination of sync rules, field coverage, and each platform’s future approach to contact management.

 AI, SMS & “Next-Gen” Features